mbar0075/lupi-for-object-detection/README.md

 ## 🎓 About This Research

 This research was carried out at the [University of Malta](https://www.um.edu.mt) and submitted in partial fulfilment of the requirements for the Master of Science Degree by Research.
-It was supervised by [Dr. Dylan Seychell](https://www.um.edu.mt/profile/dylanseychell) and [Dr. Konstantinos Makantasis](https://www.um.edu.mt/profile/konstantinosmakantasis).
+It was supervised by [Dr Dylan Seychell](https://www.um.edu.mt/profile/dylanseychell) and [Dr Konstantinos Makantasis](https://www.um.edu.mt/profile/konstantinosmakantasis).
 The full master’s dissertation, which includes the research question, background, methodology, evaluation, and analysis, can be downloaded below.

 <div align="center">